maythiwat/uptime-monitor/readme.md

 This is project for monitor my server network that available or not.
 This can be use inbound and outbound.

 ## Features
-- [/] Ping to specific address
+- [x] Ping to specific address
-- [/] Store uptime history with duration
+- [x] Store uptime history with duration
-- [/] Uptime history via webpage
+- [x] Uptime history via webpage

 ## Todos
 - [ ] Support cluster